ywxjm/DehazeSB/README.md

 ## Download training Dataset

-Our training dataset can be downloaded by following the instructions provided [here](https://github.com/HzFu/EyeQ).
-The synthetic degraded images were generated using the algorithms described [here](https://github.com/joanshen0508/Fundus-correction-cofe-Net).
+Our training dataset can be downloaded in

 ## Pretrained weight